adhoc Flow/1

 Designed for the Print-Build-Do-It-Yourself Maker

-- For listeners who care how and why it works, not just whether it plays
+- It is for anyone who cares how and why a system works, not just whether it plays.

 What You Get